Tufin/oasdiff/README.md

 2. oasdiff ignores changes to [Examples](https://swagger.io/specification/#example-object) and [Extensions](https://swagger.io/specification/#specification-extensions) by default.
 You can change this behavior by [configuration](diff/config.go).

-3. Work in progress:
+## Work in progress
-   - While most aspects of OpenAPI Spec are already supported by this diff tool, a couple are still missing: links, and server variables.
+1. While most aspects of OpenAPI Spec are already supported by this diff tool, a couple are still missing: links, and server variables.
-   - Patch support is currently being added, it allows a diff result to be applied to an OpenAPI spec
+2. Patch support: currently supports Descriptions and a few fields in Schema

 ## Pull requests are welcome.